Parks & Picnic Sites

 Location: Off B4696, near Fridays Ham Lane turning to Ashton Keynes.

-Height restriction, although access is possible in the first section for horseboxes and trailers.
+Height restriction 2.2m (although limited access is possible in the first section for horseboxes and trailers)

 Bridge Car Park